scala/docs.scala-lang/_sips/minutes/2018-09-24-sip-minutes.md

  ([YouTube time: 20’49’’ - 24'01](https://youtu.be/tEb4UF6RJrM?t=1250))

 **Martin** presents the intersection types as per doc.
-He does a basic description of the feature and points ou8t that intersection types are the duals of union types.
+He does a basic description of the feature and points out that intersection types are the duals of union types.
 He points out that union types have helped replace most of the lubbing mechanism and early precocious lubbing that happened in Scala 2 (which happens in less degree in the current implementation of Scala 3 but